TheiloT/MVA-remote-sensing-project/README.md

+# MVA project - Remote sensing data: from sensor to large-scale geospatial data exploitation - Foundation models of remote sensing data for river detection

+This repository contains the code for the project "Foundation models of remote sensing data for river detection" of the course "Remote sensing data: from sensor to large-scale geospatial data exploitation" of the 2023-2024 MVA Master.
+It is a fork of a tutorial on finetuning NASA's Prithvi model, which it adapts for application on the [S1S2-Water dataset](https://zenodo.org/records/11278238).

+**MVA students:** Inès LARROCHE, Theïlo TERRISSE

+The rest of this README is from the original repository.

+---
 # Image segmentation by foundation model finetuning

 This repository shows three examples of how [Prithvi](https://huggingface.co/ibm-nasa-geospatial/Prithvi-100M) can be finetuned for downstream tasks.
 The examples include flood detection using Sentinel-2 data from the [Sen1Floods11](https://github.com/cloudtostreet/Sen1Floods11) dataset, burn scars detection using the [NASA HLS fire scars dataset](https://huggingface.co/datasets/nasa-impact/hls_burn_scars) and multi-temporal crop classification using the [NASA HLS multi-temporal crop classification dataset](https://huggingface.co/datasets/ibm-nasa-geospatial/multi-temporal-crop-classification).